American Gods: Publishing history

 A comic book series, American Gods: Shadows, was published by Dark Horse Comics starting in March 2017.
 A book of the same name, collecting issues 1 through 9 of the comic book series, was published by Dark Horse Books in February 2018.

 In March 2017, The Folio Society published a special collector's edition of American Gods, with many corrections to the author's preferred text version.
 Gaiman described this edition as 'the cleanest text there has ever been' of the novel.

 In other media

 Comics

 Dark Horse Comics publishes a series of comic books based on the novel.
+The comic books were co written by Gaiman and P. Craig Russell.
+With art by Russell and Scott Hampton, among others.

 Television

 Starz developed a television series from the novel with Bryan Fuller and Michael Green.
 The series debuted in April 2017.
 At the end of season 1, Fuller stepped down as showrunner and was replaced by Jesse Alexander.
 The two had previously worked together on Star Trek: Discovery and Hannibal.
+While the show ended on season 3 without adapting the whole book, production company Fremantle expressed an interest in making a television film to conclude the story, and in 2024 Shadow Moon's actor Ricky Whittle stated he and Gaiman were seeking a streaming service to pull off these plans.

 Music

 The power metal band Blind Guardian wrote a song titled "Secrets of the American Gods" based on the novel, on their 2022 album The God Machine.